Search This Blog

 Fridges keep the inside temperature below 5 deg C and freezers keep the inside temperature below - 15 deg C. The device shown below can be programmed to switch the freezer off when the temperature gets down to around 4 deg C and come back on again when the temperature rises above 5 deg C.

 The temperature sensor is placed inside the freezer, which is plugged into the Refrigeration Equipment socket and the Inkbird plugged into the mains.
-The freezer will start up and then stop once the temperature gets below 4 deg C.
+The freezer will start up and then stop once the temperature gets below 4 degrees C.

 Having set this up, the power usage was monitored with a power meter - shown below.